 There are certain things that most women know to prepare for when having a baby.
 There are things you expect and even assume you might “lose” when you become a mother.
-Perhaps it’s your independence, your pre-baby body, or your weekly date night.
+Perhaps it’s your independence, pre-baby body, or weekly date night.
 But, I’d like to shed some light on what is often not discussed openly and something many women are unaware that they will lose.
-When you have a baby, you are likely to go through a period of hair loss.
-I know this to be true because, like many other moms who have had a baby this past year, I am currently right there in the thick of it (see what I did there?).
+When you have a baby, you will likely go through a period of hair loss.
+I know this to be true because, like many other moms who have had a baby this past year, I am currently in the thick of it (see what I did there?).

 What is Postpartum Hair Loss?

 Postpartum excessive hair shedding, also known as telogen effluvium, is not true hair loss.
 Yes, there is a difference between hair loss and hair shedding!
 Hair loss occurs when something stops hair from growing.
 According to the American Academy of Dermatology Association, it is normal to shed 50-100 hairs daily.
 Excessive shedding is common in people who have experienced a significant stressor, including considerable weight loss, undergoing an operation, following an acute febrile illness, experiencing a stressful event such as losing a loved one or job, and falling estrogen levels after giving birth.
 Your hair actually stops shedding during pregnancy.
 Perhaps you have noticed full, voluminous hair while expecting.
 But the shedding resumes all at once after birth.

 I know this sounds like it could be cause for concern but read this carefully — this is normal, common, expected, and temporary.
 Hair shedding typically begins 2-3 months after delivery, and the peak of hair loss is at 4-6 months, followed slowly by regrowth.
 There will probably appear to be short fuzzy hair everywhere as it grows back in.
 Women should see their hair return to its normal fullness by their child’s first birthday, but it likely will occur sooner, around 6-9 months postpartum.